-Links to A Vibrant City People Participation A Vibrant City Events and Visitors Action Next Steps Update Support residents, schools, places of worship and VCS Groups to organise small local events which celebrate the Queen celebrate her 70 th Members to discuss a suitable model at the December meeting.
-In February 2022, Members discussed the Queens Platinum Jubilee year, which marks 70 years of service to the people of the United Kingdom.
-There will be a four-day bank holiday weekend from Thursday 2nd June to Sunday 5th June 2022, meaning Brits will be given two days off work to celebrate 70 years of service by Her Majesty the Queen.
+• People Participation Α Vibrant City Events and Visitors

+Action Novt Stone Undete Action Next Steps Update Support residents, schools, Members to discuss a In February 2022, Members discussed the Queens Platinum Jubilee year, which places of worship and VCS suitable model at the marks 70 years of service to the people of the United Kingdom.
+There will be a Groups to organise small local December meeting. four-day bank holiday weekend from Thursday 2nd June to Sunday 5th June 2022, events which celebrate the meaning Brits will be given two days off work to celebrate 70 years of service by Queen celebrate her 70 th Her Majesty the Queen.
+Jubilee in June 2022.